gnunnelley/portfolio/about.md

 # permalink: /about/
 ---

-Grace Nunnelley | Data Analytics and Engineering | Early career

-UC Santa Barbara Statistics and Data Science B.S.
+Grace Nunnelley | UC Santa Barbara, Statistics and Data Science B.S.

 I have an educational background in statistics and prior work experiences with GIS technologies and web development.
 I am interested in cloud computing, devops, and API development.